DonGateley/UWW/README.md

 The reason for calling it Cain Space is obscure and probably won't last.
 A rationalization is "CMB as inertial name".
 Heavy sigh.

 A product to which it's position in Cain space could be added: https://github.com/jins-meme/home/wiki This would get the idea in people's hands before it did their heads.
+I ask for the priviledge of setting CainZero while using them.